 - What terms are they likely to use when searching for products or services similar to what you offer?

-By understanding their habits and their real needs, you will be able to generate a list of relevant initial keywords able to optimize your results.
+By understanding their habits and their real needs, you will be able to generate a list of relevant initial keywords capable of optimizing your results.

 Identify relevant keywords